-In the light of the dramatic transformation of the economic and business environment, Aditya Vikram Birla examines its impact on Indian industry and suggests ways in which companies can meet the challenge of change.
+In the light of the dramatic transformation of the economic and business environment, Mr Aditya Birla examines its impact on Indian industry and suggests ways in which companies can meet the challenge of change.

 Dramatic, sweeping and far-reaching changes have taken place over the past three years, not just in India but across countries.
 Three years back, it would have been hard to believe that such a metamorphosis would take place in the economic scenario of the country — which is leading to changes, not just in business and industry, but in our very psyche, in our attitudes, in our way of thinking and even in our daily lives.